Theoretix/Asynx/doc/developer-notes.md

 Developer Notes
 ===============

-These notes will be updated for Bitcoin SV when the Bitcoin SV team begin accepting code contributions.
+These notes will be updated for Asynx when the Bitcoin SV team begin accepting code contributions.

 Various coding styles have been used during the history of the codebase,